jb3982/Grade-Tracker-App/README.md

 ## **Phase 4: Task 3**

 Reflecting on the UML class diagram and the current project design, I believe the project would benefit from a clearer distinction between user interface components and the underlying data handling mechanisms.
-Presently, the *"GradeTrackerGUI"* class bears the weight of direct data operations, indicated by its direct interactions with *"JsonReader"* and *"JsonWriter"*.
+Presently, the *" GradeTrackerGUI "* class bears the weight of direct data operations, indicated by its direct interactions with *" JsonReader "* and *" JsonWriter "*.
 Improvements could be made by introducing a dedicated layer responsible solely for data transactions, which would enhance the separation between the presentation layer and the data access layers, in accordance with the Single Responsibility Principle (SRP).
 This refactoring would lead to a more modular and easily testable architecture, streamlining the maintenance and evolution of the code.

-Additionally, the role of the Course class, as it stands, extends beyond its primary domain, managing not only course details but also student enrollment and grade processing.
-This multifaceted responsibility could be simplified by delegating the grade-related concerns to a specialized GradeManager class.
-Such a division would not only simplify the Course class but would also enhance the system's cohesion, aligning with SRP to facilitate more focused testing and development within the domain of course management.
+Additionally, the role of the *" Course "* class, as it stands, extends beyond its primary domain, managing not only course details but also student enrollment and grade processing.
+This multifaceted responsibility could be simplified by delegating the grade-related concerns to a specialized *" GradeManager "* class.
+Such a division would not only simplify the *" Course "* class but would also enhance the system's cohesion, aligning with SRP to facilitate more focused testing and development within the domain of course management.